 - Do they have articles to help walk me through the system?

 - Is there a free trial that will allow me to do a test for myself?

 - What other features and integrations are included that will help me with my business?

 No matter how often you do payroll, you’ll want to ensure you’re able to balance between time spent running payroll and time spent running your business.

 There’s often a learning curve when you’re starting with a new system, which will require some time to ensure you understand how to use the system properly and that everything’s working the way it should be.
 This is where having someone on hand to help you out is valuable for your overall experience.

-Look to see what services the new payroll software provides, including chat support or phone service.
+Look to see what services the new payroll software provides, including chat support.
 You’ll also want to see what type of information is easily accessible on their site, like how-to articles, best practices, and tutorials on specific activities.